-Overview of our legislation, how it fits together and what this means for us and the nurses and midwives we regulate.
+Overview of our legislation, how it fits together and what this means for us and the nurses, midwives and nursing associates we regulate

 The Order established our organisation and sets out our primary purpose of protecting the public, the structure of the organisation and our functions and activities.
 The Order also sets out some binding principles and oversight arrangements for us.
 We are accountable to the Privy Council, the Department of Health and the Professional Standards Authority.